 (i) Wireline Telecommunications Products.
 Our wireline telecommunications products are used in telephone sets, modems, subscriber line interface cards (SLICs) for digital central office switching equipment and high-speed electronic and optical communications networks.
-In the field of broadband networking, the success of our established strategic partnership with Nortel Networks was reinforced by the new agreements that included a commitment for \$2 billion in sales to Nortel over three years, and a development agreement covering processes, packages and fundamental IP for high speed optical interfaces, essential components for high-speed optical-fiber network equipment.
+In the field of broadband networking, the success of our established strategic partnership with Nortel Networks was reinforced by the new agreements that included a commitment for \$2 billion in sales to Nortel over three years, and a development agreement covering processes, packages and fundamental IP for high speed optical-fiber network equipment.
 We also announced our entry into the emerging market for optical switches, by signing a letter of intent with Agilent Technologies for the development and manufacture of innovative optical switch chips.